 This constant bias $b$ in filters of convolutional layer will be completely canceled out when the mean $\overline x$ of the batch is calculated and subtracted during the batch normalization step (convolutional filters share the same weights and biases while moving position).
 The subsequent learnable shift parameter $\beta$ in the BatchNorm layer serves the exact same purpose as the original bias $b$ (to shift the distribution).

-Layer normalization normalizes the inputs across all features for each individual data sample.
-It’s very common in transformer architecture.
+Layer normalization [2] normalizes the inputs across all features for each individual data sample.
+It’s very common in transformer-based architecture.
 Basically, layer normalization is the standardization of embedding vectors.
 (Embedding is the feature vector for each token.
-Each dimension is treated as a feature.)
+Each dimension is treated as a different feature.)

-In transformer architecture, the length of the sequence is undetermined.
+In transformer-based architecture, the length of the sequence is undetermined.
 So, batch normalization is not applicable.
-Layer normalization is independently to the various batch length.
+Layer normalization is independently to the various sequence length.
 The math formula for layer normalization is the same with batch normalization, and each feature gets a pair of $\gamma$ and $\beta$.

 In the original transformer paper, the implementation of layer normalization is called Post-LN.
 Modern implementation is called Pre-LN in which there is a more clear gradient path.